The Twelve Poses of Christmas – asanas to get you through the holidays

 Christmas is almost upon us and whilst we might feel mostly full of festive frivolity and seasonal joy, we will also find our bodies under tremendous stress, with all the travelling, family situations and gift-buying pressures that come with it all, not to mention the tremendous eating and drinking.

-Here at Sampoorna Yoga School, we’d like to offer you the gift of twelve yoga asanas that are going to help you get through it all, and come out the other side feeling energised, relaxed and full of goodwill to all men (and women).
+Here at Sampoorna – Yoga Teacher Training School in India, we’d like to offer you the gift of twelve yoga asanas that are going to help you get through it all, and come out the other side feeling energised, relaxed and full of goodwill to all men (and women).
 Don’t forget to breathe throughout and listen to your body…

 1. Supta Baddha Konasana (reclining bound-angle pose – up to ten minutes)